This information is meant as a guide only and all disregards are subject to qualifying criteria and verification.

 - Patients in nursing or care homes - such persons must have their sole or main residence in a residential care home, a (mental) nursing home or hostel and be receiving care and/or treatment there.

 - Carers - they must be providing care and/or support to another person (on behalf of or introduced by a relevant body) for at least 24 hours per week, and must receive no more than £44 per week in remuneration.
 Alternatively, they must be providing care for someone in receipt of certain benefits who is not a disqualified relative.
+Alternatively, they must be providing care for someone in receipt of certain benefits who is not a disqualified relative (spouse, partner or child under the age of 18 years)

 - Residents of hostels - the person's sole or main residence must be in non-self contained hostel or night shelter accommodation under licenses (not tenancies) for persons with no fixed abode or settled way of life.